Bergneustadt: Geography

 Bergneustadt is situated in the Bergisches Land, an area of low hills east of the river Rhine and west of the higher Sauerland hills.
 The town lies in the valley of the small river Dörspe, a tributary of the Agger.
 Neighbouring municipalities are Gummersbach to the west, Drolshagen to the east, and Reichshof to the south.

 The municipality Bergneustadt consists of the main town Bergneustadt and 22 Ortsteile (districts): Altenothe, Attenbach, Auf dem Dümpel, Baldenberg, Belmicke, Bösinghausen, Brelöh, Freischlade, Geschleide, Hackenberg, Höh, Hüngringhausen, Immicke, Leienbach, Neuenothe, Niederrengse, Pernze, Pustenbach, Rosenthal, Rosenthalseifen, Wiedenest and Wörde.
 The largest of these are Hackenberg (pop.
 3,326 in 2005), Wiedenest (pop.
 3,029) and Pernze (pop.
 1,071).

 Politics

 Bergneustadt has a youth council which allows the council to participate in decision-making for the city.
+The current mayor of Bergneustadt is Matthias Thul of the CDU, who has been serving as mayor since 2020.
+In the 2025 local election he was reelected with 61,03 % of the vote.

+City council

+After the 2025 local elections, the Bergneustadt city council is composed as follows: